Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Second proof of the scaling limit of Phia using the -point functions of Chelkak, Hongler and Izyurov

 \subsection{Consequences of this approach}

 This proof of Theorem~\ref{th.main} through the study of the moments of $m^a$ sheds some light on $\Phi^\infty$.
-For example it enables in some cases to explicitly compute the variance of $m_\infty$.
-Indeed, in the full plane $\C$, if one looks at $\langle \Phi, 1_A \rangle$, then from the work of \cite{\Hongler} or \cite{\DubedatIsing}, we get that
+For example, it enables in some cases to explicitly compute the variance of $m_\infty$.
+Indeed, in the full plane $\C$, if one looks at $\langle\Phi, 1_A \rangle$, then from the work of \cite {arXiv1202.2838} or \cite{arXiv1112.4399}, we get that

-Here $C$ is a constant which can be computed explicitly thanks to the formula (see Theorem~\ref{th.Wu}) by T.T.
-Wu (\cite{\Wu}).
+Here, $C$ is a constant which can be computed explicitly thanks to the formula (see Theorem~\ref{th.Wu}) by Wu (\cite{\Wu}).
 Therefore, the second moment of $\langle\Phi_\C, 1_A \rangle$ can be computed numerically or exactly depending on the set $A$.